mattseabrook/mwautopub/README.md

 #### .mwautopub

 Here is a sample configuration file to get you started.
 It contains only the bare minimum for a Technical Writer to get started using the tool to publish content.
-Be sure to check out the other features of `mwautpub` below, such as logging, proxy server support, debug/verbosity options, etc.
+Be sure to check out the other features of `mwautopub` below, such as logging, proxy server support, debug/verbosity options, etc.

 ```bash
 username="Tex Murphy"